In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 Louis Stix's brother, Henry Stix, was among the Cincinnati merchants who hosted a banquet for Prussian legislator Eduard Lasker when he visited that city.
 (Parting Attentions.
 Galveston Daily News, Dec.
 9, 1883.)
 Louis Stix's son, Robert L. Stix, was a tobacco wholesaler in New York City.
 (Obituary Notes.
 New York Times, Oct.
 21, 1915.)
 Mrs. R.L.
 Stix was the daughter of Ferdinand Cullman, "for fifty years a wholesale tobacco merchant," who immigrated to the US in 1848.
 Joseph Cullman Sr. was her brother.
 (Obituary Notes.
 New York Times, Dec.
 1, 1903.)

-J. Taylor Foster was from Scranton, Penn., and was president of the
+J. Taylor Foster was from Scranton, Penn., and was president

 Yale football association and team manager (Boston Daily Globe, Mar.